cccccrz/CPSP-Dataset/README.md

 ##### sync_saver

-Subscribe to the zed_wrapper node, synchronize messages and save them to form a data set.
+Subscribe to the zed_wrapper node, synchronized the messages using sync_saver, and saved them to create a dataset.

 The dataset structure is as follows: